Professor Emeritus, History

 "Contested Terrain: Commemorative Celebrations and National Identity in Ireland and Quebec," in Yvan Lamonde and Gérard Bouchard, eds., La nation dans tous ses états : le Québec en comparaison.
 Montréal: Harmattan, 1997.

 Lost Stories/ Histoires retrouvées: http://loststories.ca.
 The Lost Stories Project collects stories from the Canadian public, transforms them into public art, and documents the process by way of short documentary films.
-The site features the project's pilot film, Thomas Widd's Lost Story, with versions in English, French, and ASL.
+The site features the project's five episodes, with versions of the films in English, French, and (in one case) ASL.
 Launched July 2015.

 Returning the Voices to Kouchibouguac NationalPark/ Le retour des voix au parc national Kouchibouguac: http://returningthevoices.ca; http://leretourdesvoix.ca.
 26 videoportraits of residents removed from their lands to create KouchibouguacNational Park, launched April 2013.

 Remembering Acadie: http://rememberingacadie.concordia.ca.
 Multimedia website to accompany, Remembering and Forgetting in Acadie.
-Launched Apri 2009.
+Launched April 2009.

 Life After Île Ste.
 Croix : Digital Video, 60:00 min, 2006.
 In collaboration with Leo Aristimuño (Professor of Video Production and Media Studies, Rutgers University, Newark).
-Distributed by National Film Board of Canada.
+Distributed by National Film Board of Canada: https://www.nfb.ca/film/life-after-ile-ste-croix

 Canadian Historical Association, 2011 Public History Prize for Remembering and Forgetting in Acadie: A Historian's Journey through Public Memory.